Why

 Their career starts with your support.

-Your child could be making up to $60k by their fourth year in an apprenticeship while their friends are graduating with an average of almost $37k in debt.
+They could also be making up to $60k by their fourth year in an apprenticeship while their friends are graduating with an average of almost $37k in debt.

 100,000